Jayesh0706/notes/Docker Interview Questions.md

 - In the Pod spec, under `containers`, you can define `livenessProbe` and `readinessProbe` (and there’s also `startupProbe` for a special case).
 You specify a probe type: HTTP GET (to a specified path and port), TCP socket check, or Exec (run a command in the container).
 You also specify things like initialDelaySeconds (time after container start to begin probing, so your app has time to start), interval, timeout, successThreshold, failureThreshold.

 - The kubelet on each node is responsible for actually performing these probes on the schedule.

+     #veryImp
-    - If a liveness probe fails `failureThreshold` times in a row, kubelet will consider the container unhealthy and kill it (the restart policy on the Pod governs what happens next – usually it’s Always restart, so it will be restarted).
+    - ==If a liveness probe fails `failureThreshold` times in a row, kubelet will consider the container unhealthy and kill it (the restart policy on the Pod governs what happens next – usually it’s Always restart, so it will be restarted).==

-    - If a readiness probe fails, the kubelet marks the pod as not ready (this affects Endpoints for Services: the pod’s IP is removed).
-When the readiness probe starts succeeding again, the pod is marked ready and traffic can flow to it.
+    - ==If a readiness probe fails, the kubelet marks the pod as not ready (this affects Endpoints for Services: the pod’s IP is removed).
+When the readiness probe starts succeeding again, the pod is marked ready and traffic can flow to it.==

 - Example: